-The Ekasi Bucks token is an ETHEREUM DEVELOPED ERC20 STABLE TOKEN that is backed up by the South African Rand.
+The Ekasi Bucks token is an ETHEREUM DEVELOPED ERC20 TOKEN

-Ekasi Bucks (EKB) uses a Hybrid Proof Of Work and Proof of Stake velocity Protocol.
-The EKB algorithm is similar to the one which was first introduced by Reddcoin where Network nodes in Proof of Stake Velocity create coins by storing a small amount of the cryptocurrency in their wallet and having it online.
+the long term objectives is to have the Ekasi Bucks (EKB) using a Hybrid Proof Of Work and Proof of Stake velocity Protocol.
+The algorithm similar to the one which was first introduced by Reddcoin where Network nodes in Proof of Stake Velocity create coins by storing a small amount of the cryptocurrency in their wallet and having it online.

 Unlike Traditional proof of stake algorithm which calculates weight as a linear product of age, POSV algorithm calculates weight on newly created coins quickly and old coins gain weight slowly and thus offers an incentive for nodes to be be active to verify transactions and keep the network secure.